kavarral/Azure-Data-Factory/Pause Scale Resume Azure Synapse/Pause Azure Synapse.md

-## Pause Azure Synapse using the Rest API
+## Pause Azure Synapse using the Rest API and Managed Identity

 {
     "name": "Pause Synapse",